goodloop/autoware_auto_mirror/.gitlab/merge_request_templates/small_merge_request.md

 This is a template with a trimmed-down checklist for small MRs. Use it when no new functions, classes or other things that require testing have been added.

-Examples are pure documentation MRs, a fix for an off-by-one error, or changing log messages to be more informative.
+Examples are changes to documentation only, a fix for an off-by-one error, improving the CI, or changing log messages to be more informative.
 When in doubt, use the regular template.

 </details>